 Our research expertise and accolades give us great confidence in these areas of research.
-Professor Simon Rule leads our research in non-Hodgkins Lymphoma and his team are pioneering a front line study comparing cutting edge non-chemo therapy treatments with the traditional chemo therapy treatment.
+Professor Simon Rule, featured in the film below, leads our research in non-Hodgkins Lymphoma and his team are pioneering a front line study comparing cutting edge non-chemo therapy treatments with the traditional chemo therapy treatment.

 In partnership with the charity Brain Tumour Research

 Plymouth University is a Brain Tumour Research Centre of Excellence, one of only four in the UK.